CupNoodles27/DRG-Tips-and-Tricks/README.md

 * When you place a platform on minerals, the platform will take one hit to destroy, and so will the minerals.
 Useful for ground minerals.
 This does not make you lose any minerals.

 * Breach cutter goes through walls.

+* Throwing a LURE and then placing a platform or two over the LURE can help protect it against ranged enemies.

 * Grabbers can grab and carry away a LURE.
+The Nemesis can also grab LUREs.

 * The PGL, plasma bursters, and prox mines can all fear enemies, which makes them great for crowd control.